AdelaideAA/OpenClassrooms---P6/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.

+## Back end Prerequisites ###

+You will need to have Node and `npm` installed locally on your machine.

+## Back end Installation ###

+Clone this repo.
+From the "back" folder of the project, run `npm install` and `mkdir images`.
+You can then run the server with `node server` or `nodemon server`.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` (or npm run start) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding